Updated June 2023

 Do not hesitate to file for eviction when they do not comply.
 Even if it feels like a daunting affair, you’ll be happier and more financially sound in the long run after making this decision.

-No. Even if an evicted tenant leaves personal property behind, this property cannot be disposed of until it has been stored for an appropriate period of time.
-Any property that is moved to a secure location must be listed, and this list needs to be forwarded to the tenant so they can come collect it.
+No. Even if an evicted tenant leaves personal property behind, these items cannot be disposed of until they have been stored for an appropriate period of time.
+Any personal property that is moved to a secure location must be listed, and this list needs to be forwarded to the former tenant so they can come collect it.

 The length of time and how much the landlord can charge for storing the items varies from state to state, but you can generally recoup this cost.
-While this can be frustrating for landlords, it is important to follow proper protocol when a tenant or occupant leaves belongings behind.
+While this can be frustrating for landlords, it’s important to follow proper protocol when a tenant or occupant leaves belongings behind.

-- Determine if your reason for wanting to evict a tenant without a lease is illegal or not.
+- Determine if your reason for wanting to evict a tenant without a lease is legal or not.

 - Figure out what type of tenancy you have (overstayed lease, squatting, tenancy-at-will).